Peter the Chanter: Distinctiones Abel

-Distinctiones Abel is a distinctions genre text completed by Peter the Chanter sometime between 1178-1188, prior to working on Verbum and Sacramentis.
+Distinctiones Abel is a distinctions genre text completed by Peter the Chanter sometime between 1178 and 1188, prior to working on Verbum and Sacramentis.
 The distinctions genre was utilized by other theologians of the time such as Peter Cornwall who wrote Patheologus within a decade of Peter the Chanter.
 This genre typically involves the author distinguishing the different meanings and uses of various religious terms.
 What is unique to Peter the Chanter's Distinctiones Abel is its alphabetical organization which is reflective of the organization occurring in late 12th century Europe.
 This alphabetization also points to the work's intended use as a reference manual for clerics, which is further evidenced by the assumptions made of the readers' knowledge.
 For example, Peter will quote the start of Psalms and assume the reader can fill in the rest.

 Summa de Sacramentis et Animae Consiliis

 Summa de Sacramentis et Animae Consiliis was a scholastic style text based on Peter the Chanter's lectures.
 It includes writings directly by him as well as input from his students.
 This can make it difficult to know the accuracy of the arguments recorded or even the author of them.
 Still, the words in the Summa reflect viewpoints that surrounded the Chanter even if they are not his own.
 One viewpoint expressed in the Summa de Sacramentis is that due to the hardship Christians face under Islamic rule and the nature of Islamic prayer, Christians who pray in a mosque do not sin.
 This issue reflects a lack of consensus existing within the theological community regarding certain issues.
 Other polemics of the Chanter's time would have argued the exact opposite regarding Christian prayer in mosques.
 By addressing unsettled questions pertinent to 12th century Christendom, Peter the Chanter serves as a good example of the evolving nature of church doctrines and orthodoxy in the 12th century.